MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-relationship-analytics.md

 To configure Relationship analytics, follow these steps:

 1. Verify that advanced Sales Insights features are enabled.
-To learn more, see [Enable and configure advanced Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-advanced-sales-insights-features)
+To learn more, see [Install and configure premium Sales Insights features](intro-admin-guide-sales-insights.md#install-and-configure-premium-sales-insights-features).

 2. Go to **Change area** and select **Sales Insights settings**.